jeswr/useAsyncEffect/README.md

 ## Why

 Convenience and makes code cleaner.
+The following is allowed

 ```ts
 import { useAsyncEffect } from "@jeswr/use-async-effect";